freedomofpress/securedrop/docs/hardware.md

 #### Workstations

-THese components are necessary to do the initial installation of SecureDrop and to process submissions using the airgapped workflow.
+These components are necessary to do the initial installation of SecureDrop and to process submissions using the airgapped workflow.

 - **Secure Viewing Station (SVS)**: 1 physical computer used as an airgap to decrypt and view submissions retrieved from the **Application Server**.
     - The chosen hardware should be solely used for this purpose and should have any wireless networking hardware removed before use.